Flangvik/UAC-D-E-Rubber-Ducky/README.md

 The powershell script downloads and execute our stage 2 .vbs payload in the %temp% directory

 Stage 2:
 Once your .vbs payload is on the system, we proceed to download our main binary payload.
-The .vbs script exploits a flaw in the windows registry system, this allows us to execute and binary file on the system with admin privilege without prompting the user for access (UAC).
+The .vbs script exploits a flaw in the windows registry system, this allows us to execute any binary file on the system with admin privilege without prompting the user for access (UAC).

-This flaw has been tested working until Windows 10 update 1607 Released LATE 2016, however i have not tested further updates. (
+This UAC flaw has been tested working until Windows 10 update 1607 Released LATE 2016.
+The lastest update will not cause any issues, as the file will still execute, but it will not execute with admin privileges.
+All other Windows systems that have the UAC system is effected by this.